Thorough Modifications Attorney Serving Vancouver Family Law Clients

 - If the parent requesting the modification is the primary caregiver of the child(ren)

-- If the request is valid, or an attempt by one spouse to cause emotional harm to the other parent or child(ren)
+- If the request is valid or simply an attempt by one parent to cause emotional harm to the other parent or child(ren)

 - If one parent has interfered with the custodial agreement in the past